ellmetha/django-machina/docs/getting_started.rst

 Django settings
 ~~~~~~~~~~~~~~~

 First update your ``INSTALLED_APPS`` in your project's settings module.
-Modify it to be a list and
+Modify it so that it
-append the django-machina's  apps to this list:
+includes the machina's dependencies and the machina's own applications as follows:

 .. code-block:: python

-    from machina import get_apps as get_machina_apps

-    INSTALLED_APS = [
+    INSTALLED_APS = (
         'django.contrib.auth',
         'django.contrib.contenttypes',
         'django.contrib.sessions',